A hybrid Alternating Least Squares -- TT Cross algorithm for parametric PDEs: ALS-Cross algorithm for parameter-dependent PDEs

 \subsection{Complexity of the algorithm}

-For brevity, assume that all ranks are comparable, $R_k \sim r_k \sim r$, for $k=0,\ldots,d$.
-Lines \ref{al:ac:qr}, \ref{al:ac:Vl} and \ref{al:ac:lq}--\ref{al:ac:Fr} of Alg. \ref{alg:als-cross} (QR, maxvol decompositions and restrictions of the interfaces) require $\mathcal{O}(nr^3)$ operations each.
-Lines \ref{al:ac:evl} and \ref{al:ac:evr} (updates of TT blocks for $k>0$) require the construction and solution of $nr$ dense systems of size $r \times r$ at a cost of $\mathcal{O}(nr^4)$ each.
+Let us now consider the cost of each of the steps in Alg.~\ref{alg:als-cross}.
+For brevity, assume that there exists an $r \in \mathbb{N}$, such that $R_k \le r$ and $r_k \le r$, for all $k=0,\ldots,d$.
+Lines \ref{al:ac:qr} and \ref{al:ac:lq}--\ref{al:ac:Jr} of Alg.~\ref{alg:als-cross} (QR, maxvol decompositions and updates of index sets) require $\mathcal{O}(nr^3)$ operations.
+Lines \ref{al:ac:evl} and \ref{al:ac:evr} (updates of TT blocks for $k>0$) require the construction and solution of $\le nr$ dense systems of size $\le r \times r$ at a cost of $\mathcal{O}(nr^4)$ each.
 The computation of the projections in Line \ref{al:ac:Al} has the same complexity.
-In particular, each of the matrix projections in \eqref{eq:Ared-par} requires computing three tensor-tensor products.
-The projection of the right-hand side \eqref{eq:fred-par} has a cost of $\mathcal{O}(nr^3)$ which can be neglected.
-If all TT ranks are exactly the same, the computation of the $\mathbf{j}$-part of the solution has the cost $5 \cdot dnr^4$.
+In particular, each of the matrix projections in \eqref{eq:Aleft} requires computing three tensor-tensor products.
+The projection of the right-hand side \eqref{eq:flocal} has a cost of $\mathcal{O}(nr^3)$ which can be neglected.
+Therefore, the TT blocks for $k=1,\ldots,d$ can be computed at the cost not greater than $\mathcal{O}(dnr^4)$ per iteration with the hidden constant being of order 1.
+This includes the products in the construction of \eqref{eq:PGmat}, the direct inversions of the dense blocks, and the products in the update of \eqref{eq:Aleft}.

-We need to multiply a $N \times r$ by a $r \times r$ matrix to construct the deterministic coefficients, resulting in a cost of order $\mathcal{O}(N r^2)$ in Line \ref{al:ac:c0}.
-The cost of the assembly and solution of the deterministic problems in Line \ref{al:ac:det} depends on the particular model and solver.
+We need to multiply a $N \times r$ by a $r \times r$ matrix to construct the deterministic coefficients for~\eqref{eq:A_f_fix}, resulting in a cost of order $\mathcal{O}(N r^2)$ for the setup of Line~\ref{al:ac:det}.
+The cost of the solution of the deterministic problems in Line~\ref{al:ac:det} depends on the particular model and solver.
 For an optimal solver (e.g. multigrid), this step has $\mathcal{O}(Nr)$ complexity, in general it can be of $\mathcal{O}(K N^\lambda r)$ with $\lambda>1$ and/or $K\gg 1$.
 The deterministic solutions in Line \ref{al:ac:qr0} can be orthogonalized in $\mathcal{O}(Nr^2)$ operations, while the deterministic matrices can be projected in $\mathcal{O}(Nr^3)$ operations.

 The total cost per iteration (with the hidden constants being of order $1$) is therefore

 Typical magnitudes for the parameters in \eqref{eq:cost} are $N \sim 10^4-10^5$ (for a two-dimensional physical space), $d \sim 20-100$, $r \sim 100-500$, and $n \sim 5-10$ (for a Gaussian grid).
 For smaller ranks, the complexity is mainly due to the deterministic part with the cost proportional to $N$.
 However, for larger ranks the $r^4$-term becomes dominant, and the stochastic part can consume most of the time.
 We will explore this in detail via some concrete numerical experiments.